Mika Zibanejad: Personal life

 Zibanejad was raised in Huddinge, Sweden.
 His father, Mehrdad, is from Iran and his mother, Ritva, is from Paltamo, Finland.
 Mehrdad, a Christian, left Iran in 1983 due to religious persecution following two years of mandatory military service in the Iran–Iraq War.
 Zibanejad is fluent in English, Persian, Finnish and Swedish.

-Mika's maternal half-brother, Monir Kalgoum, is also an ice hockey player who played professionally for teams in several lower-tier European leagues, most notably Huddinge IK and AIK IF in Sweden's HockeyAllsvenskan and Milton Keynes Lightning in the United Kingdom.
+Zibanejad's maternal half-brother, Monir Kalgoum, is also an ice hockey player who played professionally for teams in several lower-tier European leagues, most notably Huddinge IK and AIK IF in Sweden's HockeyAllsvenskan and Milton Keynes Lightning in the United Kingdom.

 Zibanejad got married in 2021 to Irma Helin, a Swedish footballer and sportscaster.
 They have one child.

 Music career

 Zibanejad is also a DJ and music producer.
 He has released five songs: "Forever" in 2017, "Can't Go Back Home" the following year, in 2018, "Moves," featuring Hot Shade and Mike Perry in 2019, followed by "Nobody," featuring Hot Shade, the same year, and "By My Side" in 2020, which featured Hot Shade and Melina Borglowe.
 In 2019, Zibanejad performed at the Summerburst Festival in Gothenburg, Sweden, his first music festival.

 Zibanejad was one of the musical artists who performed at Lollapalooza Stockholm in 2023.
 He DJ'd a set, along with fire and pyrotechnics, on the second day (Friday night) of the three-day music festival in Sweden.
-He joined big-name artists Travis Scott, Lizzo and Mumford & Sons in the lineup.
+He joined big-name artists Travis Scott, Lizzo, and Mumford & Sons in the lineup.